Children's Dental care

 When it comes to protecting your child’s healthy smile, dental sealants are a wise preventive choice in keeping tooth decay at bay and saving parents’ money.
 Sealants are about a third of the cost of filling a cavity, according to the Children’s Dental Health Project.

-This is an important message to spread to families because even though tooth decay is largely preventable, it is still the most common chronic disease among children who are between ages 6 and 11, as well as adolescents ages 12 to 19, according to the American Academy of Pediatric Dentistry.
+This is an important message to spread to families because even though tooth decay is largely preventable, it is still the most common chronic disease among children who are between ages 6 and 11, as well as adolescents ages 12 to 19, according to the American Academy of Pediatric Dentistry in Johns Creek.

 What are Dental Sealants?